zuqqhi2/udacity_carnd/term1/BehavioralCloning/README.md

 To augment the data sat, I also flipped images and angles thinking that this would adding more data to the dataset and reduce data difference between left and right corner and recovery data volume and quality.

-After the collection process, I had X number of data points.
+After the collection process, I had 7,806 number of data points.
 I then preprocessed this data by normalizing.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.